bytecodealliance/wasmtime/cranelift/rustc.md

    relationships that Rust provides directly has the potential to be very powerful without the need for complex alias analysis logic.
-   Unsafe blocks are an interesting challenge, however in many simple cases, like Vec, it may be possible to recover what the optimizer needs to know.
+   Unsafe blocks are an interesting challenge, however in many simple cases, like `Vec`, it may be possible to recover what the optimizer needs to know.
  - Design for superoptimization.
 Traditionally, compiler development teams have spent many years of manual effort to identify patterns of